ZanSara/zansara.github.io/content/about.md

 author: "ZanSara"
 ---

-I am a freelance Python and LLMs specialist based in Portugal.
+I am a Python and Gen AI software engineer based in Portugal, currently working for [Kwal.ai](https://www.kwal.ai/) on an upcoming open source project.

 Until recently I worked for [deepset](https://www.deepset.ai/), a German startup working on NLP [since "before it was cool"](https://www.deepset.ai/about),